SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 ### 3. Explore the initialized project structure

 The skeleton project that has been initialized is visible in VS Code.
-This is what it should look like (it shows also the `db/data-model.cds` file opened, which you can do manually):
+This is what it should look like.

 ![initialized project in VS Code](initialized-project-in-vscode.png)